 In April 2014, the Golden Gophers defeated SMU to win the NIT championship at Madison Square Garden in New York City.

-In 2014, campaigns against racism known as Whose Diversity? began.
+In 2014, campaigns against racism, known as Whose Diversity?, took place at the university.

 In 2014, the Graduate and Professional Student Assembly splintered into the Council of Graduate Students and the Professional Student Government.

-In 2015, campaigns against racism known as Whose Diversity? continued.
+In 2015, campaigns against racism, known as Whose Diversity?, took place at the university.

-The Golden Gophers women's rugby club team won the Midwest conference championship in 2015.
+In 2015, the Golden Gophers women's rugby club team won the Midwest conference championship.

-In February 2016, the existence of gravitational waves was confirmed by scientists, a project in which the University of Minnesota participated.
+In February 2016, scientists confirmed the existence of gravitational waves, which the University of Minnesota had been searching for as a member of LIGO.

 In 2016, Daniel Drill-Mellum was convicted for the rapes of two fellow students and received a six-year prison sentence.